giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 ```

 ---

-### 1. The Default Behavior: Linear Variation
-If no custom law is provided, the system defaults to a **linear interpolation** between the start and end sections.

----
 ### 3. Mathematical Operations with `E_lookup`
 The `E_lookup('file.txt')` function is designed to return a **numeric value** (float) based on an external data file.
 Because it returns a number, you can perform any standard NumPy mathematical operation on it.